-Paint for interior walls and ceilings.
-Suitable for application on absorbent surfaces like plaster, stone, concrete, ingrain- and normal wallpaper, drywalls and fibrous plaster boards.
-Suitable to only a limited extent on old conventional latex paints after trial coat with positive result.
+Paint for interior use on walls and ceilings.
+Suitable for application on absorbent surfaces like plaster, stone, concrete, wallpaper, drywalls, fibrous plaster boards and non-glossy conventional paints.

 Unsuitable surfaces include old glue-bound distemper coatings, lime coatings, oil paint coatings, plastic coatings, metal, surfaces with residues of glue and all even, nonabsorbent surfaces as well as permanently humid surfaces.
 We recommend Unearthed Smooth Lime Plaster for humid rooms.